 The design of the new banknotes at a glance

-In the ninth banknote series the Swiss National Bank is breaking new ground on the design front – it is moving away from the depiction of well-known personalities altogether.
+With the ninth banknote series the Swiss National Bank broke new ground on the design front – moving away from the depiction of well-known personalities.
 Each note in the new series depicts a typically Swiss characteristic, which is then illustrated graphically using a key motif.
 Each characteristic is communicated via an action, a Swiss location and various graphic elements.
 The inspiration behind the new banknote series is ‘The many facets of Switzerland’.

 The 10-franc note